thelazyone/lazy_blog/content/blog/two_kinds_of_normal_post/index.md

 As of now there are about 200 comments between here and on some reposted links, and everyone is either saying “it can’t be done with math”, or “just use your eyes”, or “just use AI”.

-And indeed expert people **COULD** spot it right away with their eyes, but not for the right reason: While often true, Deciding based on the assumption that in most OpenGL solutions “the light comes from the top” is just not a good criterion, because if the same texture was representing craters instead of rocks, the light (which is indeed just the area where the RG component is closer to 1,1) would be on the bottom.
+And indeed expert people **COULD** spot it right away with their eyes, but not for the right reason: While often true, deciding based on the assumption that in most OpenGL solutions “the light comes from the top” is just not a good criterion, because if the same texture was representing craters instead of rocks, the light (which is indeed just the area where the RG component is closer to 1,1) would be on the bottom.

 Simply rotate the normal map of the OpenGL version 180°, and you end up with holes where the rocks are: The two maps look now very similar, yet one is for DirectX, one for OpenGL: